LukeLikesDirt/TeaTreeMycorrhizas/README.md

 ## Data Availability
 The data from this study are available from the figshare repository (https://doi.org/10.26181/25241788) in nine files: an information file, sample metadata that includes root colonisation measurements, OTU sequences in fasta format, OTU-by-sample matrix and taxonomy table for all eukaryotes, as well as OTU-by-sample matrices and taxonomy tables for both arbuscular mycorrhizal and ectomycorrhizal fungi.

+The fungal traits data used for ECM assignment are from the following publication:
+* Põlme et al. (2020).
+FungalTraits: a user-friendly traits database of fungi and fungus-like stramenopiles.
+Fungal diversity, 105, 1-16.

+ECM lineage thresholds for assigning OTU to ECM are from the following publication:
+* Tedersoo et al. (2022).
+Best practices in metabarcoding of fungi: From experimental design to results.
+Molecular ecology, 31(10), 2769-2795.

 ## Dependencies
 This project is conducted using shell and R computing environments and the following software: